skbormann/python-tools/sgpv/README.md

 # sgpv module

-This module allows to calculate Second Generation P-Values and their diagnostics in Python.
+This module allows to calculate Second Generation P-Values developed by Blume et.al.(2018,2019) and their associated diagnostics in Python.
 This package is a translation of the original [sgpv R-library](https://github.com/weltybiostat/sgpv) into Python.
 The same library has already been translated into [Stata](https://github.com/skbormann/stata-tools/sgpv) by the author of this Python translation.

 This module contains the following functions: